 See how the first of the two marketing resume samples above shows metrics that match the job description?

-Pro Tip: "After you send your great marketing resume, follow up.
+Pro Tip: "After you send your resume, follow up.
 It shows you're really interested, not just applying to anything you see." -Heidi Prior, Travel Media Sales and Marketing Executive, Miles Partnership.
 See this guide to learn how.

 Need your marketing resume skills section to positively glow?
 See our guide: "+30 Best Examples of What Skills to Put on a Resume (Proven Tips)"